unnus/unnus/content/_index.md

 				<p>why should they<strong> choose your medical business over others? </strong></p>
 				<p>Here are the usual statements</p>
 				<p><em>“We are the best at what we do”<br/>“We provide cutting edge technologies”<br><em>“Data-driven healthcare”</em><br> “we're experts in the field”</em><br><em>“We offer transparent prices”</em><br><em>“We provide quality care”</em></p>
-				<p>The issue is that, when you probe for specifics, the discussions are typically fuzzy and full of sound bites that competitors are —just as equally/easily— using to describe their care services.</p>
+				<p>The issue is that, when you probe for specifics, the discussions are typically fuzzy and full of sound bites that competitors are <b>—just as equally/easily— </b>using to describe their care services.</p>
 				<p>This only adds clutter and leads to the commoditization of your services</p>
 				<p>Besides, will it be a wise idea to claim broadly-used statements like “We’re the best” or “health leaders”?</p>
 				<p>Evidently not.</p>